madprops/nap/README.md

 # Parsing

-These functions take 2 arguments.

-The first one is the name of the argument.

-The second is the default value to use if it fails.
+This will try to parse a provided value to a specific type.

+If value doesn't exist or it fails to parse

+then it either shows a message and exits

-It returns a value (not the default) if:
+or returns a provided fallback.

-a) The argument was used

-b) The value is not empty

-c) The value can be parsed correctly

-An optional fallback value can be provided.

-`obt.toInt():` Parse to int.
+`obj.toInt(exit_on_fail:bool, fallback:int):` Parse to int.

-`obt.toFloat():` Parse to float.
+`obj.toFloat(exit_on_fail:bool, fallback:float):` Parse to float.

-`obt.toBool():` Parse to bool.
+`obj.toBool(exit_on_fail:bool, fallback:bool):` Parse to bool.

-`obt.toStr:` Return value unchanged.

 ## Help